 The following table reflects information regarding outstanding equity-based awards held by our Named Executive Officers as of March 31, 2019.
-It assumes the completion of the Spin-Off Transactions prior to the completion of this offering, and an initial public offering price of \$14.00 (the midpoint of the price range set forth on the cover page of this prospectus).
+It gives effect to the completion of the Spin-Off Transactions prior to the completion of this offering, and an initial public offering price of \$16.00.
 See "Spin-Off Transactions."